wp-cli/scaffold-package-command/README.md

 **OPTIONS**

 	<dir>
-		Directory of an existing command.
+		Directory path to an existing package to generate a readme for.

 	[--force]
 		Overwrite the readme if it already exists.